LinkedIn is the priciest ad platform in B2B.

 When the premium clearly makes sense.

 Not always.
-But in these four situations, the math usually works.
+In these four situations, the math usually works.

 When you need to reach a specific person at a specific company.
-This is where LinkedIn has zero competition.
+This is the spot LinkedIn has no competition.
 Build an audience of "IT Directors at financial services companies with 500 to 2,000 employees."
 Try doing that on Google.
 You can't.

 When the offer is already working.
-LinkedIn is too expensive for testing messages.
-If you don't know what converts yet, build organic content first.
+LinkedIn is too expensive a place to test new messages.
+If you don't know what converts yet, build organic first.
 Watch what resonates.
 Once you have a landing page that performs and a message that clicks, then spend.

 When the budget is at least $3,000 a month.
-Below that, campaigns rarely collect enough data to optimize meaningfully.
-LinkedIn itself recommends $50 to $100 per day per campaign to get past the learning phase in 7 to 14 days.
-At $1,000 a month, you're just burning slow.
+Below that, campaigns rarely collect enough data to optimise.
+LinkedIn itself recommends $50 to $100 per campaign per day to clear the learning phase inside 7 to 14 days.
+At $1,000 a month, you're burning slowly.

 "Most advertisers need $3,000 to $5,000 monthly to generate statistically meaningful data for optimization."
 (Stackmatix, How Much Do LinkedIn Ads Cost?)